 Building a path to extreme scale computing

 Enter the EU-funded DEEP-EST project that is creating an energy-efficient system architecture to fit HPC and high-performance data analytics workloads.
-To achieve this, project partners are building a fully working Modular Supercomputing Architecture system prototype consisting of three modules: the cluster module, the data analytics module, and the booster module.
+To achieve this, project partners are building a fully working Modular Supercomputing Architecture system prototype consisting of three modules: the cluster module, the data analytics module, and the extreme- booster module.
 “Creating a modular supercomputer that best fits the requirements of the diverse, increasingly complex, and newly emerging applications is the aim of DEEP-EST,” as stated on the project website.

 According to a news release, project partner MEGWARE has announced “that with the delivery and installation of the last of its three modules, the build-up of the DEEP-EST prototype system is now complete.
 Based on the Modular Supercomputing Architecture (MSA) developed by Jülich Supercomputing Center, it features a general-purpose Cluster Module (CM), a focused Data Analytics Module (DAM) and an Extreme Scale Booster (ESB) module, all connected with high speed via a Network Federation.”